Pointwise ergodic theorem for locally countable quasi-pmp graphs: Proof of Main Lemma core_lemma

 \subsection{Cutting one side of the set of asymptotic averages}

-Note that taking a quotient of $G$ by a $G$-connected finite Borel subequivalence relation $F \subseteq E_G$ results in a graph $\Gmod{F}$ with a smaller set of visible asymptotic averages, i.e.
+Note that taking a quotient of $G$ by a $G$-connected $\coc$-finite Borel equivalence relation $F$ results in a graph $\Gmod{F}$ with a more restricted set of visible asymptotic averages, i.e.

+where the inclusion follows from \cref{convexity_of_average}\labelcref{item:convexity_of_average:disjU_of_averages}: average of averages is just the average.

-Having the ability (\cref{prepartition_into_average-approximating_sets}) to build prepartitions whose each cell $P$ has $\meanfr[P]$ arbitrarily close to $\VMeanfrG$, it is natural to aim at building a special $F$ such that quotienting out by it shrinks the set of asymptotic averages around $0$ arbitrarily tightly.
-In fact, a weaker conclusion is enough due to the following easy fact.
+Having the ability (\cref{tiling_with_average-approximating_sets}) to build tilings whose each tile $P$ has $\meanrf{P}$ arbitrarily close to $\MeanrGf$, it makes sense to try building a $G$-connected $\coc$-finite Borel equivalence relation $F$ such that quotienting out by it shrinks the set of visible asymptotic averages arbitrarily tightly around $0$.
+In fact, a weaker conclusion is enough due to the following.